fishinatot/Numerical-Methods/README.md

 # Numerical-Methods

-there's just the j. notebook on this repo, dataset file too big to upload
+J. notebook project and car_data.csv the dataset used